rajesh-nitc/terraform-gcp-foundation/README.md

 - Destroyed log sink to avoid streaming insert costs in case of bigquery
 - Destroyed kms key version in ```prj-b-cicd-98fa```
 - Cleaned artifact registry images in ```prj-b-cicd-98fa``` and ```prj-gke-c-cicd-pipeline-7989```

+**Warning**: Don't enable firewall insights api for personal org as it is a costly operation